Partners Health Management’s Consumer and Family Advisory Committee (CFAC) will lead the efforts to create a community where:

 - Develop action plans dealing with issues and concerns with the core functions of Partners and CFAC, as defined by state law

-- Participate on committees at the local, state and agency levels that work to better the public behavioral health system
+- Participate on committees at the local, state, and agency levels to improve the public behavioral health system

 If you or a family member has experienced issues with mental health, substance use, or intellectual or developmental disabilities, Partners’ Consumer and Family Advisory Committee (CFAC) is always looking for members.
 Currently, we need representation for the following communities:

-Members of CFAC are expected to attend and participate in regular meetings and represent mental health, substance use, and intellectual and developmental disabilities in Partners’ eight-county service area.
+Members of CFAC are expected to attend and participate in regular meetings and represent mental health, substance use, and intellectual and developmental disabilities in Partners service area.
 CFAC members must be a consumer or a family member willing to:

-- Make efforts to be informed about issues affecting persons with disabilities; and
+- Make efforts to be informed about issues affecting persons with disabilities

 CFAC Membership Application

-To apply for the committee, complete the application by opening the electronic version and saving it or printing it.
+To apply for the committee, complete one of the following applications below and saving it or printing it.